The Evolving Universe

 Atomic and Molecular Processes in Astronomy and Planetary Sciences

 Fundamental aspects of atomic and molecular spectra that enable one to infer physical conditions in astronomical, planetary, and terrestrial environments.
 Topics will include the structure and spectra of atoms, molecules, and solids; transition probabilities; photoionization and recombination; collisional processes; gas-phase chemical reactions; and isotopic fractionation.
 Each topic will be illustrated with applications in astronomy and planetary sciences, ranging from planetary atmospheres and dense interstellar clouds to the early universe.
-Given in alternate years; offered 2022-23.
+Given in alternate years; not offered 2023-24.

 The Formation and Evolution of Planetary Systems